23Jyo/IntelProj/README.md

 -`OpenVINO:` For optimizing and accelerating the model on Intel hardware.

--Optimum Intel: For integrating Hugging Face models with OpenVINO.
+-`Optimum Intel:` For integrating Hugging Face models with OpenVINO.

--ONNX: For exporting models to the ONNX format.
+-`ONNX:` For exporting models to the ONNX format.

--Numpy: For numerical operations.
+-`Numpy:` For numerical operations.

--Torch: PyTorch for deep learning models.
+-`Torch:` PyTorch for deep learning models.

--Streamlit: is a Python library that allows you to create interactive, web-based applications for data science and machine learning projects.
+-`Streamlit:` is a Python library that allows you to create interactive, web-based applications for data science and machine learning projects.

 ## Team Members